hertze/FinishingTouches/README.md

 This script lets you define a set of Photoshop actions to be run depending on the aspect ratio of an image file and the presence of a specific keywords.

+## How to install

+Drop the script file **FinishingTouches.jsx** in Photoshop's scripts folder and restart Photoshop.
+The script should now be available in the menu **File/Automate**.
+I suggest making a droplet with this script.

 ## Keywords

 The script recognizes three keywords, set in Lightroom or in Bridge: